 Wrapping up the conversation, Kate raised a topic well known to communicators.
 "We’re always asking for a seat at the table," she said.
 "But what’s the point if once you have it you still let people tell you what to do or push you around?"

 Trudy agreed.
 "We have to be determined to push and not give up.
 We need to have and hold that seat and we must prove our relevance.
 And we need to stop worrying about the position and instead just grab it.
 Put yourself in the frame, show your relevance, and shape the future."

 A Seat at the Table: the Transformation of Internal Communicators

-Lesley Allman of Allman Communications had the unenviable task of giving the morning’s final presentation before lunch.
+Lesley Allman of Allman Communications had the unenviable task at VOICES London 2022 of giving the morning’s final presentation before lunch.
 But she had important lessons to share about a seismic shift in the role of internal communicators: the evolution from mere delivery person to trusted advisor.

 "In the past," she said, "internal communications was considered the post office of the organization."
 Today, comms help to drive employee engagement, working strategically and focusing on topics that add value.

 These days, she said, "Simply telling people is not enough.
 It takes a lot of time and involvement to really engage employees and to change behavior."

 In an effort to be more strategic, Lesley created her ABCDE Model: